Foundation FAQ

 Group portrait of Co-chairs Bill Gates and Melinda French Gates along with Board of Trustees members: Tom Tierney, Ashish Dhawan, Minouche Shafik, Mark Suzman, Helene Gayle, and Strive Masiyiwa during Foundation Week in Seattle, Washington, on July 12, 2023.

-A group portrait of co-chairs Bill Gates and Melinda French Gates along with board of trustees members: Tom Tierney, Ashish Dhawan, Minouche Shafik, Mark Suzman, Helene D. Gayle, and Strive Masiyiwa in Seattle, Washington.
+A group portrait of Chair Bill Gates and Melinda French Gates along with board of trustees members: Tom Tierney, Ashish Dhawan, Minouche Shafik, Mark Suzman, Helene D. Gayle, and Strive Masiyiwa in Seattle, Washington.

 Since the foundation’s inception, every choice we’ve made has been in service of our mission of helping to ensure that every person has the chance to lead a healthy, productive life.